okumin/influent/README.md

 Influent is a server implementation, so behaves as like `in_forward`.

-Influent does not support these features now.
+There are some features that Influent does not support now.

-* handshake phase
-* CompressedPackedForward mode
+See also the `TODO` section.

 ## Advantages over Fluentd